Lesson Plan Template: General Lesson Plan

 Teaching Phase: How will the teacher present the concept or skill to students?

-1. Begin the lesson by showing the students a list ("97 Foods at Risk!") of food.
+1. Begin the lesson by showing the students a ("97 Foods at Risk!") of food.
 Ask students to develop a list of what the different types of food have in common with each other.
 Have students share their answers.
 Responses might include the food can be grown on farms, they are fruits and vegetables, etc.

 2. Explain to students that all of these food sources are available because of the honey bee.
 Discuss the importance of pollination and the presence of honey bees in the world.